 The Department of Climate Change, Energy, the Environment and Water (DCCEEW), the Victorian Department of Transport and Planning, and EPA Tasmania have agreed to coordinate and, where possible, integrate and align their assessment processes through administrative means.
-This agreed approach facilitated the preparation of a combined EIS/EES document to address the requirements of both the Victorian and Commonwealth governments, alongside the two separate EIS documents prepared for the Heybridge Converter Station (this EIS) and the Heybridge Shore Crossing to address the requirements of the EPA Board.
+This agreed approach facilitated the preparation of a combined EIS/EES document to address the requirements of both the Victorian and Commonwealth governments, alongside the two separate EIS documents prepared for the Heybridge Converter Station and the Heybridge Shore Crossing (this EIS) to address the requirements of the EPA Board.
 The impacts on Commonwealth MNES within the proposal site are assessed in the combined EIS/EES.

 Table 1-2 and Figure 1-3 provide an overview of the primary legislative framework for the project and the applicable environmental impact assessment documentation.
 In addition to the legislative framework applicable to the project, the proposal must comply with other environmental and planning legislation, policies, and guidelines.
+It would require additional licences and permits, including a licence under the Commonwealth Offshore Electricity Infrastructure Act 2021 (OEI Act) to install, operate and decommission the subsea cables across Bass Strait.